 As Stack temperature rises, efficiency decreases.
-Note that these readings do not adjust for the condensing effect.
-Efficiencies are actually several points higher.
+Note that these readings are calculated.

-Efficiencies - Methods of Measurement Annual Fuel Utilization Efficiency (AFUE)
+Efficiencies - Methods of Measurement Annual Fuel Utilization Efficiency (AFUE) VS. Seasonal Efficiency VS. Burn Efficiency VS. Fuel Savings

-VS.

-Seasonal Efficiency

-Vs.

-Burn Efficiency

-- AFUE is the only APPLES to APPLES comparison available. - Your AFUE and Seasonal efficiencies can never exceed your burn efficiency. - Start with the most efficient technology available and build on that with controls and energy saving techniques. - THE BOTTOM LINE What ever heat goes up the chimney is lost.
+- AFUE is the only APPLES to APPLES comparison available. - Your AFUE and Seasonal efficiencies can never exceed your burn efficiency. - Start with the most efficient technology available and build on that with controls and energy saving techniques. - THE BOTTOM LINE What ever heat goes up the chimney is lost